spacemanspiff2007/HABApp/_doc/getting_started.rst

 Interacting with items
 ------------------------------
+HABApp uses a single dictionary to store both openhab items and locally created items (only visible within HABApp).
+Upon start-up, HABApp retrieves a list of openhab items through the REST API and put them in the dictionary above.
+Rules and HABApp derived libraries may add additional local items.
+See the next section for examples on how to do that.

 Iterating with items is done through the corresponding Item factory methods.
 Posting values will automatically create the events on the event bus.
 This example will create an item in HABApp (locally) and post some updates to it.